-Patrick James is a professor of International Relations and Director of the Center for International Studies at the University of Southern California.
-He is the author of Religion, Identity, and Global Governance: Ideas, Evidence, and Practice.
+Patrick James is a Professor of International Relations and Director of the Center for International Studies at the University of Southern California.
+He is an expert in foreign policy and is the author of Religion, Identity, and Global Governance: Ideas, Evidence, and Practice.

-Christopher McKnight Nichols is an assistant professor of history at Oregon State University.
-He is the author of Promise and Peril: America at the Dawn of a Global Age.
+Christopher McKnight Nichols is an Assistant Professor of History at Oregon State University.
+He is an expert in American history and is the author of Promise and Peril: America at the Dawn of a Global Age.